Consensys/smashing-smart-contracts-workshop/README.md

 ## Preparation

 Here's how to get set up for the workshop.
-It should be super easy except if you're using Windows (you need Node.js and a Python 3 environment, preferably set up a separate [Virtualenv](https://virtualenv.pypa.io/en/latest/).
+It should be super easy except if you're using Windows (you need Node.js and a Python 3 environment).

 If you run into insurmountable problems ask the instructors for help.
 There's also a dedicated [Discord channel](https://discord.gg/AQZu4jN) that we created exclusively for you, the valued workshop participant.